Mitigating Overfitting in Graph Neural Networks via Feature and Hyperplane Perturbation: METHODOLOGY

-\textbf{Original space.} In Figure \ref{model}b, the upper panel illustrates the plane GCN.
-It takes $X_o$ and $W_o^{(1)}$ as inputs, which are the zero-padded version of the initial feature matrix $X$ and a first hyperplane $W^{(1)}$ as below:
+\textbf{Original space.} As shown in Figure \ref{model}b, we follow the mechanism of GCN \cite{kipf2016semi}, which takes $X_o$ and $W_o^{(1)}$ as inputs.
+One difference is that the initial feature matrix $X$ and the first hyperplane $W^{(1)}$ are zero-padded as shown below,

-Though the last dimension is only utilized in the flipped space, zero-padding is required to ensure dimensional consistency (Fig. \ref{flip}, left) as $W^{(1)}$ is shared between the two spaces.
-Now, we can compute the loss $J_o=\mathcal{L}_{GNN}(Y,\widehat{Y}_o)$ using Eq. \ref{gnn} and \ref{loss_gnn} to update the parameter $W$.
+To maintain dimensional consistency, zero-padding is necessary since the last dimension is used in the shifted space for ease of implementation.
+Using $X_o$ and $W^{(1)}_o$, the output $\widehat{Y}$ can be derived through message-passsing (Eq. \ref{gnn}).

-\textbf{Flipped space.} We first define a symbol $p_1=(0.5,...,0.5)\in \mathcal{R}^F$, which acts as the point used for flipping.
-While many points could be used as $p_1$ (e.g., the mean of all nodes), we take the central point of $F$-dimensional hypercube $(1,...,1) \in \mathcal{R}^F$, where most graph datasets adopt bag-of-words features.
-The flipped feature $X_f$ transposes $X$ through $p_1$ and pads 1 as below:
+\textbf{Shifted space.} We first define a symbol $s \in \mathcal{R}^F$, which plays the role of shifting vector.
+Although various points could be used (e.g., the mean of all nodes), we choose a small $F$-dimensional vector $s=(0.1, \ldots, 0.1) \in \mathcal{R}^F$.
+The shifted feature $X_s$ is obtained by adding $s$ to $X$ and padding it with 1 as below:

-We should also flip the first hyperplane $W^{(1)}$ as described in Figure \ref{flip} (right).
-For this, we calculate a distance vector $d \in \mathcal{R}^{F'}$ between the original hyperplane $W^{(1)}$ and $p_1$ as:
+To align with the shifted feature vectors, the first hyperplane $W^{(1)}$ must also be adjusted as illustrated in Figure \ref{model} a).
+To create $W^{(1)}_s$, we determine a distance vector $d \in \mathcal{R}^{F'}$ between the original hyperplane $W^{(1)}$ and a small value vector $s$ as follows:

-A symbol $\otimes$ is an element-wise product.
-Referring to Figure \ref{flip} (right), $W^{(1)}_f$ is retrieved by padding $-2d$ to the last element, which makes the output of two spaces origin symmetric $X_oW_o^{(1)}=-X_fW^{(1)}_f$ (this is why we flip the hyperplane concurrently, which can preserve the pair-wise distance of hidden representations).
-Thus, after the first convolution layer, we should multiply the negative constant to the output $AX_fW^{(1)}_f$ before applying activation function $\sigma$ as,
+The symbol $\otimes$ represents the element-wise product.
+Referring back to Figure \ref{model}a, we see that $W^{(1)}_s$ is obtained by adding $-d$ as the last element of $W^{(1)}$, ensuring that the outputs of both spaces are identical as $X_oW_o^{(1)} = X_sW^{(1)}_s$.
+This concurrent shifting of the hyperplane maintains the pairwise distance of hidden representations in both spaces (theoretical analysis is provided in $\S$ \ref{theo_anal}).
+Since the output is identical to the original space, we can compute the updated feature $H^{(2)}$ through a message-passing and an activation function $\sigma$ (e.g., ReLU) as follows:

-Through Eq. \ref{equality}, the equality holds $H_f^{(l)}=H_o^{(l)}$ ($l \geq 2$).
-Thus, the following layer in a flipped space is identical to the original ones as below:
+Given that the equality $H_s^{(l)}=H_o^{(l)}$ holds ($l \geq 2$) after the first layer, the subsequent layers in both spaces can be derived as below:

-Finally, the loss $\mathcal{L}^f_{GNN}$ is given by:
+Finally, the loss $\mathcal{L}_{GNN}$ is given by:

-Using Eq. \ref{loss_flip_gnn}, $W^{(1)}$ can be updated in a flipped space.
-We describe the overall mechanism of our method in Alg. \ref{alg_optim}.